What You Need to Know Before Building an Addition

 Step 3: Select the Right Style

-One last thing to consider before adding on, is the style of your home.
+One last thing to consider before adding on is the style of your home.
 You want to make sure that your addition matches the architecture of your home, and possibly even the predominant style of your neighborhood.
-This style consideration is so important.
-Properly considered, style can definitely enhance the property’s ultimate real estate value.
+This style consideration is so important, if done right, style can definitely enhance the property’s ultimate real estate value.

 “You want to avoid your addition sticking out like a sore thumb,” said John.
 “It should look like it was an original part of the home.”